Contents of Volumes Published to Date

 Eighteenth-Century Novel”

-Matthew Binney, “The Justice of Tom Jones: A reevaluation of Henry Fielding's Moral
+Matthew Binney, “The Justice of Tom Jones: A Reevaluation of Henry Fielding's Moral Theory”

 Randolph Runyon, “Montesquieu’s Persian Chain Letters: A New Solution to the Riddle”